How You Can Tackle the Climate Crisis

 A 10 step plan for individuals to reduce global warming

-Over the last year or so we’ve been working with a number of experts and team members from other Letts Group projects to create a simple, actionable plan for individuals and households to do something about solving the climate crisis.
+We have worked with a number of experts to create a simple, actionable plan for individuals and households to be able do something about solving the climate crisis.
 A 10 step plan as it were.

 10 Step Personal Plan to Tackle Climate Change

 1. Eliminate waste - eliminate all unnecessary waste with the ultimate goal being zero waste.
 This includes food waste, plastics and energy waste.
 Shop locally and try to shop at stores that allow you to pack your own food so you take the minimum amount of single use plastic home with you.
 Try to shop more diligently and frugally, eating everything you buy and getting better at freezing, composting wasted food, recycling metals, clothing and other materials.
 To remove household energy waste add heavier curtains over windows, all LED lighting and improved insulation.

 2. Shift to more of a plant based diet - move to a plant based diet and at a minimum try to become a flexitarian, eating meat only in the evening at dinner.
 Make your own little kitchen garden, indoors or outdoors, so that you can eat your home produced fruit, vegetables and herbs.
 It's cheap, fun, convenient and reduces your travel emission footprint.
 Wherever possible try to buy locally sourced food and pasture fed livestock.